 The Lawn, single occupancy: $34 per person per night

 A linen packet containing sheets, a pillowcase, blanket, and towels must be rented for a one-time charge of $25 per person per packet.
 This fee is included in the total weekly rates listed on the Conference Services website.

 For more information about housing options, consult the Rare Book School Information Guide, referenced in your admissions packet and distributed to admitted students only.

-The best hotels in Charlottesville are generally thought to be the Boar’s Head Inn (a Four-Diamond Resort) and the downtown Omni Hotel, each about a mile and a half from the Central Grounds of UVa.
+The best hotels in Charlottesville are generally thought to be the Boar’s Head Inn (a Four-Diamond Resort) and the downtown Omni Hotel, each about a mile and a half from the Central Grounds of UVA.
 There are many other hotels and motels in Charlottesville, including the usual assortment of national chains, as well as an interesting variety of country inns and bed-and-breakfast places (many of them written up in national and regional back roads-and-country-inn guidebooks and suchlike).
 The walking-distance Dinsmore House Inn will usually offer a discounted rate to RBS students.
 A boutique hotel, Oakhurst Inn, has recently opened just south of the University.
 The South Street Inn is popular for visitors preferring to stay downtown.
 Finally, Stay Charlottesville offers elegant, fully-furnished carriage houses, condos, apartments, and historic homes throughout the town and surrounding county.